ryanuo/ryanuo.cc/pages/posts/swiper.md

 ---
 title: Remember the problems you encountered when using swiper
 date: 2024-03-01 17:08:00
-descriptions: swiper intercepts click events and the solution is to adjust the configuration of swiper to prevent swiper from intercepting click events of the select component.
+description: swiper intercepts click events and the solution is to adjust the configuration of swiper to prevent swiper from intercepting click events of the select component.
 ---

 ## 问题描述